 Two of the biggest problems with installing sheet vinyl are cutting it precisely to fit around obstructions and adhering it to the floor with glue.

 There is a way of installing sheet vinyl without glue, and it is called perimeter-install.
-The vinyl is laid on the floor, much like any other floating floor (laminate, for example), and only the edges are attached to the subfloor.
+The vinyl is laid on the floor, much like any other floating floor and only the edges are attached to the subfloor.

 No glue!
 Gluing down vinyl flooring is a sticky, smelly activity.
 On top of wrangling this heavy, unwieldy piece of vinyl, you have to deal with large quantities of glue.